 Already, the project has leased over 3,000 solar lanterns and trained nearly 100 educators in solar maintenance.
-This program, supported in part by the Millennium Challenge Corporation, will soon provide 25 additional schools across Sumba with photovoltaic panels and solar-powered lantern-charging stations.
+This program, supported in part by the Millennium Challenge Corporation, will soon provide 25 additional schools across Sumba with photovoltaic panels and solar-powered lanterncharging stations.
 This commercially viable distribution model will allow Sumbanese to replicate and scale up this system over time, long after the project ends.
 Each electrified school brings the island closer to its 2025 goal.
 Still, it's a daunting challenge: only 25 percent of the island's 650,000 people had electricity in 2010, and Sumba's rugged terrain makes a traditional electric grid impractical.

 Yet every beam of lantern light moves Sumba towards this goal, translating into a better future for children and their families.
 "The lanterns have changed the lives of local people," says Kataka School Headmaster Yulius Wernek Bale.
 With more work and good fortune, this tale may, too, become another cherished part of Sumbanese lore.

-THE LANTERNS

-HAVE CHANGED
+2016 Winrock International Annual Report | www.winrock.org teachers, principals, and kiosk owners trained in solar PV

-THE LIVES OF
+THE LANTERNS HAVE CHANGED THE LIVES OF LOCAL PEOPLE.

-LOCAL PEOPLE.